Shootout VR

 The end result produced a level that plays fairly close to what I originally envisioned: teams fight through the central atrium and adjoining corridors as they try to out-maneuver the enemy.
 Teams that push into the enemy base face an uphill challenge, as the defending team has numerous elevated vantage points.
 This helps prevent one team from spawn-camping the other, and games on this map generally play out in a back-and-forth push between both bases.

-Level Design: Private Space and Hangouts Plaza
+Level Design: Private Space and Social Hub

 I designed the private space’s architecture to impart a feeling of grandeur, centered on the monument at the rear of the space.
 Points of interest–such as the store, player customization station, and progression interface–are located around the perimeter.
-We are still continually adding more features to this space.